Understanding living with tracheostomy ventilation (TV) for Motor Neurone Disease (MND) and the implications for quality of life

 This study set out to explore patient, family and healthcare professional experiences of using tracheostomy ventilation (TV) to support breathing for people with Motor Neurone Disease (MND).

-We have spoken with:
+To date, we have spoken with:

-• 14 people living with MND who use TV
+- 14 people living with MND who use TV

-• 16 family members (including bereaved family members) who have experience of supporting a person with MND to use TV
+- 17 family members (including bereaved family members) who have experience of supporting a person with MND to use TV

-• 24 healthcare professionals who have experience of supporting a person with MND to use TV
+- 24 healthcare professionals who have experience of supporting a person with MND to use TV

 Tracheostomy ventilation is not often used by people with MND in the UK.
 Rates of TV are much higher In Japan, Italy, Spain, and the United States.
 The reasons for this are not clear and have not been explored.
 TV is not covered in the NICE guidance which supports the care of patients with MND in the UK.

-We wanted to understand more about the experience of using TV and the implications for quality of life by speaking to people with MND who use TV themselves, as well as to family members and healthcare professionals involved in their care.
+We want to understand more about the experience of using TV and the implications for quality of life by speaking to people with MND who use TV themselves, as well as to family members and healthcare professionals involved in their care.

 Publications

 Wilson, E., & Turner, N. (2024).
 Expanding qualitative interviewing for studies involving adults with different communication needs: Reflections on research with people living with Motor Neurone Disease.
-International Journal of Qualitative Methods23https://doi.org/10.1177/16094069241251537
+International Journal of Qualitative Methods, 23. https://doi.org/10.1177/16094069241251537

 Turner, N., Faull, C., Palmer, J., Armstrong, A., Bedford, J., Turner, M. R., & Wilson, E. (2024).
 Understanding Quality of Life for People with Motor Neurone Disease Who Use Tracheostomy Ventilation and Family Members: A Scoping Review.
 Brain Sciences, 14(8), 821. https://www.mdpi.com/2076-3425/14/8/821